pedroalvesbatista/singularity-admindocs/installation.rst

 Unprivileged (non-setuid) Installation
 ======================================

-If you need to install Singularity as a non-root user, or do not wish to allow the use of a setuid root binary, you can configure apptainer with the ``--without-suid`` option to mconfig:
+If you need to install Apptainer as a non-root user, or do not wish to allow the use of a setuid root binary, you can configure apptainer with the ``--without-suid`` option to mconfig: